ropensci/roweb3/content/champions/programdetails.md

 ### Can we apply it as a team?

 No in this call.
 You can pick some of the member of the team and they can apply with your project.
-Please note that if the person has not contributed to the package previously, please accompany the application with a note that he/she is part of the team and has permission from the authors and maintainers to work on the package.
+Please note that if the person has not contributed to the package previously, you need to accompany the application with a note that he/she/they is part of the team and has permission from the authors and maintainers to work on the package.

 ### What does it mean to belong to a historically and systematically excluded group?